thepassle/webcomponents-from-zero-to-hero/README.md

 >
 > ### Open shadow DOM:
 >
 > Since the latest version (V1) of the shadow DOM specification, we can now use `open` or `closed` shadow DOM.
 Open shadow DOM allows us to create a sub DOM tree next to the light DOM to provide encapsulation for our components.
 Our shadow DOM can still be pierced by javascript like so: `document.querySelector('our-element').shadowRoot`.
-One of the downsides of shadow DOM is that web components and still relatively young, and many external libraries don't account for it.
+One of the downsides of shadow DOM is that web components are still relatively young, and many external libraries don't account for it.
 >
 > ### Closed shadow DOM:
 >